 Even in the World Tomorrow, there will be some who come upon hard times.
 For them, God has a fail-safe welfare system designed to prevent them from descending into poverty.
 It’s described in Deuteronomy 15.

 There will be some borrowing and lending in God’s society, but without interest, which means people will no longer make money on other people’s debts.
-Additionally, there will be a release from borrowed debt every seventh year (v.
-2).
+Additionally, there will be a release from borrowed debt every seventh year (verse 2).
 Under this system, those who are able will lend knowing full well that they may not ever receive their money back.

-Notice how God keeps people from abusing his welfare system: “If there be among you a poor man of one of thy brethren within any of thy gates in thy land which the Lord thy God giveth thee, thou shalt not harden thine heart, nor shut thine hand from thy poor brother” (Deut.
-15:7).
+Notice how God keeps people from abusing His welfare system: “If there be among you a poor man of one of thy brethren within any of thy gates in thy land which the Lord thy God giveth thee, thou shalt not harden thine heart, nor shut thine hand from thy poor brother” (Deuteronomy 15:7).
 The poor and needy are to be dealt with on the local level—preferably, within the family.
 That way, it is easier to discern whether the individual in need really deserves welfare or if he is just being lazy.

 Most likely, in the World Tomorrow, these unusual cases will involve people who deserve financial assistance to get back on their feet.
-In that case, God says, “Thou shalt open thine hand wide unto him, and shalt surely lend him sufficient for his need, in that which he wanteth” (v.
-8).
+In that case, God says, “Thou shalt open thine hand wide unto him, and shalt surely lend him sufficient for his need, in that which he wanteth” (verse 8).
 Compare this practical wisdom with the horribly inefficient way gigantic bureaucracies dole out billions of dollars to millions of people who have no intention of ever finding a job.

-“Thou shalt surely give him, and thine heart shall not be grieved when thou givest unto him: because that for this thing the Lord thy God shall bless thee in all thy works, and in all that thou puttest thine hand unto” (v.
-10).
+“Thou shalt surely give him, and thine heart shall not be grieved when thou givest unto him: because that for this thing the Lord thy God shall bless thee in all thy works, and in all that thou puttest thine hand unto” (verse 10).
 That’s how lenders will be rewarded.
 Instead of making money on borrowers paying off high-interest loans, God will reward them personally for living by the law of give.
 In that way, it’s as if the loans people give to the poor are actually made to God.
 As Proverbs 19:17 says, “He that hath pity upon the poor lendeth unto the Lord; and that which he hath given will he pay him again.”
 God will repay those unselfish loans many times over!

 Overseeing All Things